 Hoblit’s cross-temporal cuts are often dazzling, none the more so than the climax that has both father and son being attacked by the killer while sitting at the radio, but separated by thirty years in time, the ongoing fight in one era affecting what is happening in the other – a sequence where Hoblit saves one last good surprise for the last minute outcome.
 The film ends on a rather traditional sentimental view that happiness in life is a united family but this is one misstep that one might otherwise forgive in the preceding pleasure of a rare and intelligent science-fiction thriller.

 And just to disprove that screenwriters never amount to much on the totem pole, Frequency‘s screenwriter Toby Emmerich went from this to becoming the CEO of New Line Cinema in the same year.
 Emmerich later went onto writer a further science-fiction film with The Last Mimzy (2007).

-The film was remade as the tv series Frequency (2016-7) in which the father and son have been replaced by a wife (Peyton List) talking to her late husband (Riley Smith) across time.
+The film was remade as the tv series Frequency (2016-7) in which the father and son have been replaced by a wife (Peyton List) talking to her late husband (Riley Smith) across time but this was cancelled after fourteen episodes.
 A similar premise appeared in the film The Caller (2011) in which Rachelle Lefevre has telephone conversations across time with a disturbed woman who then starts interfering with her timeline.

 (Nominee for Best Original Screenplay at this site’s Best of 2000 Awards).